rohilshah95/BotsUp/deploymentSteps.md

 	Now the GitHub repo can be cloned.

-2. Generating ssh keys of the configuration management server and adding it to VCL to run ansible playbook As we are running the ansible playbook from a Configuration Management Server (ansible deployed on say a vagrant env), we need to authorize this configuration management server to connect to the VCL environment.
+**2. Generating ssh keys of the configuration management server and adding it to VCL to run ansible playbook**
+    As we are running the ansible playbook from a Configuration Management Server (ansible deployed on say a vagrant env), we need to authorize this configuration management server to connect to the VCL environment.
 This can be achieved by creating the ssh public key of the configuration management server and adding it to VCL using the following commands:

     ```user@ansible$ ssh-keygen```